kh40sx/infoset/CONTRIBUTING.md

 All dependencies that `infoset` requires, aside from pip and virtualenv itself, will be installed to this virtual env.
 The makefile will run commands such as `nosetests` from the virtual env.
 If you wish to run these commands manually, run them as `venv/bin/nosetests` as they would not have been installed to your machine globally.

+## Makefile
+This project contains a makefile which contains a list of utilities that can be run using the `make <<command>>` command.
+The list of commands is:
+* dependencies - install project dependencies
+* setup - same as dependencies, exists for convention
+* lint - run pep8 pep257 and pylint on the project. (these can be run individually aswell, ie `make pep8`)
+* test - run nosetests
+* develop - create infoset executable in /venv/bin/infoset and /bin/infoset
+* clean - remove all files and directories created by any other make command(ie venv)
+* synch - Pull down updates from the master branch of official repo into current branch of forked repo
+* contribute - Set up repository for making pull request

 ## Sample .vimrc File for Compliance